Max Factor and Television

 (Foan & Bari-Woolls, 1936, p.
 500)

-Max Factor had developed a make-up for this new medium as early as 1932 when working with the pioneer Don Lee Television station W6XAO, in Hollywood, California, and had even trademarked the term ‘Television Make-up’ at that time (Max Factor, 1958).
+The Max Factor company had developed a make-up for this new medium as early as 1932 when working with the pioneer Don Lee Television station W6XAO in Hollywood, California and had even trademarked the term ‘Television Make-up’ at that time (Max Factor, 1958).
+The techniques used by Max Factor changed rapidly during the 1930s as the technology evolved.
+Some of these can be seen in images on this page.

 Post-war television

-Fortunately, television imaging improved after the Second World War, particularly following the introduction of Image Orthicon cameras developed by the Radio Corporation of America (RCA).
-First announced in 1939, Orthicon cameras were ten to twenty times more sensitive than Image Iconoscope (Fisher & Fisher, 1996) and the increased sensitivity meant that the pick-up tubes began reproducing grey tones as faithfully as panchromatic film – as predicted by Foan & Bari-Woolls back in 1936.
-This enabled the Max Factor company to adapt its Pan-Cake make-up to television in 1946, ending the more bizarre looking practices of the past.
+Television imaging improved even further after the Second World War.
+In America, this was mainly due to the introduction of Image Orthicon cameras developed by the Radio Corporation of America (RCA).
+First announced in 1939, Orthicon cameras produced images of 525 lines and their increased sensitivity meant that they began reproducing grey tones as faithfully as panchromatic film, something predicted by Foan & Bari-Woolls back in 1936.
+This enabled the Max Factor company to adapt its Pan-Cake make-up to television in 1946.
 To emphasise this fact, the Max Factor company held a press conference in which they made-up two women – Jane Grant and Mary Wirt – using the old television make-up before applying the new natural looking form they had developed.

 1950 Max Factor make-up chart for American television